e6quisitory/mem-alloc/README.md

 Coded for and tested on Linux, but should work on any POSIX-compliant OS (ex. macOS).

-This project was completed as part of CMPT 201: Syetems Programming at Simon Fraser University.
+This project was completed as part of CMPT 201: Systems Programming at Simon Fraser University.

 ## Function Descriptions
 - `void allocopt(enum algs, int)` : Set the free-block search algorithm (`FIRST_FIT`, `BEST_FIT`, `WORST_FIT`) and the heap limit